 This is a basic but complicated part of music theory, so hold on tight.

 A mode, as defined by a search on wikipedia, is: "a set of musical notes forming a scale and from which melodies and harmonies are constructed."

 In my own words, a mode is a musical scale that's built based on certain rules that can be used in any key.
 Sounds complicated.
 Let me explain.

 When you play a scale, there are certain “rules” depending on the kind of sound you want.
-For example, if I want a major sound, I can’t just play any notes to achieve it.
-There are certain notes that I should and shouldn't play in order to get the desired sound.
+For example, if you want a major sound, you can’t just play any notes to achieve it.
+There are certain notes that you should and shouldn't play in order to get the desired sound.
 These notes are based off of whole and half steps.

 WHOLE AND HALF STEPS

 To break it down further, let's look at a keyboard.
 On this keyboard, there are certain notes highlighted.
 These notes are a half step away from each other.
 Half steps occur where two notes are played in sequence that are adjacent to each other.

 Here are some examples of half steps that you can listen to and watch being played, in this order: